wics-uw/website/README.md

 - A more detailed list of commits included in the pull request, that will allow a reviewer to view each individually.
 - Usually before merging, you'll want all the commits from that change to be squashed into a single commit.
-This so that the commit can show the whole change that was made, and so that there aren't a bunch of typo fixes in the repository's commit history!
+Some of the reasons for this is so that the commit can show the whole change that was made, and so that there aren't a bunch of typo fixes in the repository's commit history!

 **Files changed**